 Snake Bites: Final Thoughts

-All snakes can bite, but none rally want to.
+All snakes can bite, even underwater, but none rally want to.
 If you don’t give them a reason to bite you, they generally won’t.
 You can avoid snake bites by always taking the proper precautions, but even if you get bitten, it is usually not a big deal.